Type: Incomplete Dominant

 Click here to contribute feedback

-The Spider Ball Python is a pattern and colouration altering morph that is credited by many as being one of the morphs that helped the hobby take off.
+The Spider Ball Python is a pattern and colour altering morph that is credited by many as being one of the morphs that helped the hobby take off.
 The name Spider comes from the black “webbed” patterning between the “alien heads”.

 Super Spider- Lethal

 The Spider Ball Python (and other morphs) has a genetic disorder referred to in the hobby as a “wobble”.
-“Wobbles” can range from almost unnoticeable to worryingly severe on an individual basis and is one of the largest debated and controversial topics in the reptile world, with many experienced breeders and keepers on both sides of the debate.
+“Wobbles” can range from almost unnoticeable to worryingly severe on an individual basis and is one of the most highly debated and controversial topics in the reptile world, with many experienced breeders and keepers on both sides of the debate.
 While all Spider Ball Pythons “wobble” to a degree, extreme cases are rare and most will live a normal life.
 “Wobbles” are often more noticeable during feeding and agitation and can be affected by stress and husbandry.

 The head of a Spider Ball Python is usually dominated by bold markings with a darker spot on its crown that makes them easily recognisable from their non-Spider siblings.